Qervas/Playground/MultiThreads-WINAPI/README.md

 Reader:
 1. Waits for Writer to initialize at the beginning (Reader: "Shall I start my work and notify Scanner? " Writer: "One sec." ...
 Writer: "Good to go" Reader: "Copy, this is Reader.
-Scanner, you're green")
+Scanner, you're ready for departure")
 2. Waits for Scanner to send messages(`PostThreadMessage`) with files path info (Scanner: "Here's your task..."
 Reader: "Alright, I'll get it done")
 3. Waits for Writer's `QUIT_MESSAGE` to exit thread also send  `QUIT_MESSAGE` to Scanner (Reader: "Scanner is waiting...
 Before you exit, let me know~